-Students who apply after 1 April 2018 and who have household earnings above the threshold will not be eligible for free meals.
+Students who apply for Free School Meals for the first time after 1 April 2018 and who have household earnings above the threshold will not be eligible for free meals.

 Travel to College

 Some local authorities will provide support with student travel costs.
 Please consult directly with your local authority to find out what support may be available.